 "It's no use crying over what you've already said.
 Why are you being so faint-hearted now?
 Regardless of how you feel, as long as he loves you, this is a problem you'll come up against.
 Go at it head on.
 I'll lend you my support."

 I remember being intrigued by Rui’s character upon first reading Boys Over Flowers.
-But I wasn’t quiet sure what to make of him.
+But I wasn’t quite sure what to make of him.
 Slowly though, Rui wormed his way into my heart.
 Though I ultimately preferred Tsukasa with Tsukushi at the end of the story, I found Rui to be without a doubt, probably Kamio-sensei’s perfect representation of what it means to be “human”.
 It’s to have faults, to not always understand others.
 But at the same time to have a keen sense of justice.

-While, admittedly, I still am not so sure if Rui’s backstory behind his Asperger’s side makes sense or not, I do like the fact that Kamio-sensei choose to include this as part of his character/personality.
-As I have a brother with Autism (of which Asperger’s is a sub category of, though on the milder side of the spectrum), it was easy for me to see and pick up on those Asperger related qualities that made Rui a little awkward, but none the less lovable and endearing.
+While, admittedly, I still am not so sure if Rui’s backstory behind his Asperger’s side makes sense or not, I do like the fact that Kamio-sensei chose to include this as part of his character/personality.
+As I have a brother with Autism (of which Asperger’s is a sub-category of, though on the milder side of the spectrum), it was easy for me to see and pick up on those Asperger related qualities that made Rui a little awkward, but none the less lovable and endearing.
 Just like my brother, Rui, despite having Asperger’s, was able to convey his beliefs and desires even if characters and readers had to learn to look a little deeper.

 Ultimately, it was because Rui had Asperger’s that I decided to cosplay as him.
 (That and my hair color practically matches Shun Oguri’s color from the drama.)
 There’s just so little representation of it in pop culture and yet it’s so common in society.
 It was so heart warming to me to see an author not only acknowledge this is a challenge that people face, but also incorporate it in a way that showed that we are just as capable of communicating and understanding people with these challenges and it’s just as much as our job as it is theirs to try to understand one another.
 Thus this cosplay was my little way of saying thank you to Kamio-sensei.
 Thank you for introducing us with such a wonderful character in such a wonderful story.